mayankk2308/mkdatadetector/README.md

 ### Additional Capabilities

-Besides data detection, `MKDataDetector` also provides handy convenience functions to use detected information.
+`MKDataDetector` also provides handy convenience functions to use detected information.

 To retrieve precise **location information** from a **valid** `String` address:
 ```swift